Dear all,

 PAPER SUBMISSION

-We invite submissions of research papers on a broad range of topics, including but not limited to Computer Animation, Embodied Agents, Social Agents, Virtual and Augmented Reality, and Visualization (see below for a detailed list).
+We invite submissions of short research papers (minimum 6 pages) on a broad range of topics, including but not limited to Computer Animation, Embodied Agents, Social Agents, Virtual and Augmented Reality, and Visualization (see below for a detailed list).
 This year, we particularly welcome papers in the following domains: AI image generation, AI video generation, AI music generation, AI storytelling, and AI applications in VR.

-Submitted papers will be reviewed by the program committee and papers of high quality will be referred for publication in the Computer Animation and Virtual Worlds (CAVW, Impact Factor: 0.9) journal published by Wiley.
-The papers accepted as is or with minor revisions will be in a special issue.
-Those requiring major revision will be given a chance to resubmit and reviewed again by the conference PC for acceptance in a subsequent issue of CAVW.
-The rest will be either rejected or recommended for publication in conference proceedings.
+Submitted papers will be reviewed by the program committee and papers of high quality will be referred for publication in the Lecture Notes in Computer Science (LNCS, <https://link.springer.com/conference/casa> https://link.springer.com/conference/casa) published by Springer.
 Authors will have to register and present the papers at the conference either onsite or online.

 SCOPE AND LIST OF TOPICS